FTC U.S. ORIGIN (MADE IN USA) GUIDELINES

 Made in USA Law

 In order comply with FTC Made in USA Guidelines and to advertise a product as MUSA, it must be “all or virtually all” made in the United States.
-Consult with an experienced Made in USA – U.S. origin claims attorney to discuss regulatory guidance regarding unqualified Made in USA claim under the “all or virtually all” standard and qualified Made in USA claims.
+Consult with an experienced Made in USA – U.S. origin claims attorney to discuss regulatory guidance regarding unqualified Made in USA claims under the “all or virtually all” standard and qualified Made in USA claims.

 The Made in USA enforcement policy applies to U.S. origin claims that appear on products and labeling, advertising and other promotional materials.
 It also applies to all other forms of marketing, including marketing through digital or electronic mechanisms, such as Internet or email.

 U.S. origin claims can be express (“Made in USA” or “Our products are American made”) or implied.
 When identifying implied claims, the FTC considers the overall next impression of the advertising, label or promotional material (e.g., U.S. symbols or geographic references).
-The Commission is also keenly sensitive to overbroad representations about entire product lines.

 Example: A company promotes its product in an advertisement that describes the “true American quality” of the work produced at the company’s American factory.
 Although there is no express representation that the company’s product is made in the U.S., the overall — or net — impression the advertisement is likely to convey to consumers is that the product is of U.S. origin.